 When the virus initially hit, a large segment of separations consisted of people who voluntarily quit because they were afraid of getting exposed.
 Others wanted to stay home to take care of their families.
 However, now that the restrictions and fear have subsided, workers are still resigning in search for one or several of the following:

 - More work flexibility

 - A clearer career path

-That being said, the employees who resigned may have stayed put in the first place if their companies offered work-life balance, minimized employee burnout, and provided a better overall employee experience.
+That being said, the employees who resign may have stayed put if their companies offered work-life balance, minimized employee burnout, and provided a better overall employee experience.
 A major factor in how we perceive job viability post-pandemic is in terms of flexibility.
 Knowledge workers no longer accept a reality where they spend hours in traffic to execute digital tasks that could have been done from anywhere.

 Remote work allows workers to keep their jobs and still be productive without leaving the comfort or safety of their own homes.
-During the ight of the pandemic, it also helped businesses stay afloat in the face of city-wide lockdowns and quarantine protocols.
+During the height of the pandemic, remote work helped businesses stay afloat in the face of city-wide lockdowns and quarantine protocols.

 Remote work statistics

 - In a survey run by FlexJobs, 58% workers reported that they want a fully remote job and 39% said they prefer a hybrid work arrangement.

 - A mere 3% of workers want to return to in-office on a full-time basis.